 Juris Doctor/Master of the Arts in German and European Studies

 J.D./M.A.G.E.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.G.E.S. degrees.
 In addition to the J.D. and M.A.G.E.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
 Students undertake a four-year course of study comprising a minimum of 115 academic credits (76 credits of Law Center courses and 39 credits of M.A.G.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.G.E.S. degree and 9 credits of M.A.G.E.S. coursework counted toward the J.D.).
-Candidates for this joint degree must meet the graduation requirements and satisfy the academic standards of both programs (for more information about J.D. requirements, see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
-Joint degree candidates must also demonstrate relevant foreign language ability through successful completion of the M.A.G.E.S. written and oral language examinations, and successfully complete the oral examination of the M.A.G.E.S.
-Program.
+Candidates for this joint degree must meet the graduation requirements and satisfy the academic standards of both programs, including demonstrating relevant foreign language ability through successful completion of the M.A.G.E.S. written and oral language examinations, and successfully completing the oral examination of the M.A.G.E.S.
+Program (for more information about J.D. requirements, see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).

 - 30 credits of required first year law program (typically taken in the first or second years of the joint program);

-- 15 credits of required M.A.G.E.S. coursework normally taken in the second year of the joint program: GERM 510: Theorizing Culture; INAF 590: International Relations in Europe; GEST 541: Modern German and European History; GEST 547: Politics in Europe and the EU; and GEST 590: The European Union;
+- 15 credits of required M.A.G.E.S. coursework (typically taken in the first or second year of the joint program): GEST 547: The European Economy; GEST 541: German and European History; GEST 590: The European Union; GEST 510: Theorizing Culture; and GEST 545: International Affairs of Europe;

-- 24 credits of additional M.A.G.E.S. coursework, taken in the second, third, and/or fourth years which includes: 3 M.A.G.E.S.
+- 24 credits of additional M.A.G.E.S. coursework, including: 3 M.A.G.E.S.
 Directed Elective courses chosen from the disciplines of Comparative Politics, Cultural Studies, Economics, International Relations, or History; 4 M.A.G.E.S. elective courses; and a final 3-credit core course, the M.A.G.E.S. capstone experience, GEST 980: MAGES Master’s Project Seminar; and

 - M.A.G.E.S. first and second foreign language exams and M.A.G.E.S. oral examination.